-- Microchip products meet the specifications contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is secure when used in the intended manner and under normal conditions. - There are dishonest and possibly illegal methods being used in attempts to breach the code protection features of the Microchip devices.
-We believe that these methods require using the Microchip products in a manner outside the operating specifications contained in Microchip's Data Sheets.
-Attempts to breach these code protection features, most likely, cannot be accomplished without violating Microchip's intellectual property rights. - Microchip is willing to work with any customer who is concerned about the integrity of its code. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of its code.
-Code protection does not mean that we are guaranteeing the product is "unbreakable."
+- · Microchip products meet the specification contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is one of the most secure families of its kind on the market today, when used in the intended manner and under normal conditions. - There are dishonest and possibly illegal methods used to breach the code protection feature.
+All of these methods, to our knowledge, require using the Microchip products in a manner outside the operating specifications contained in Microchip's Data Sheets.
+Most likely, the person doing so is engaged in theft of intellectual property. - Microchip is willing to work with the customer who is concerned about the integrity of their code. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of their code.
+Code protection does not mean that we are guaranteeing the product as "unbreakable."

 Code protection is constantly evolving.
 We at Microchip are committed to continuously improving the code protection features of our products.
 Attempts to break Microchip's code protection feature may be a violation of the Digital Millennium Copyright Act.
 If such acts allow unauthorized access to your software or other copyrighted work, you may have a right to sue for relief under that Act.

-Information contained in this publication is provided for the sole purpose of designing with and using Microchip products.
-Information regarding device applications and the like is provided only for your convenience and may be superseded by updates.
+Information contained in this publication regarding device applications and the like is provided only for your convenience and may be superseded by updates.
 It is your responsibility to ensure that your application meets with your specifications.

-THIS INFORMATION IS PROVIDED BY MICROCHIP "AS IS".
-MICROCHIP MAKES NO REPRESENTATIONS OR WAR-RANTIES OF ANY KIND WHETHER EXPRESS OR IMPLIED, WRITTEN OR ORAL, STATUTORY OR OTHERWISE, RELATED TO THE INFORMATION INCLUDING BUT NOT LIMITED TO ANY IMPLIED WARRANTIES OF NON-INFRINGEMENT, MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE OR WARRANTIES RELATED TO ITS CONDITION, QUALITY, OR PERFORMANCE.
+MICROCHIP MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND WHETHER EXPRESS OR IMPLIED, WRITTEN OR ORAL, STATUTORY OR OTHERWISE, RELATED TO THE INFORMATION, INCLUDING BUT NOT LIMITED TO ITS CONDITION, QUALITY, PERFORMANCE, MERCHANTABILITY OR FITNESS FOR PURPOSE.
+Microchip disclaims all liability arising from this information and its use.

-IN NO EVENT WILL MICROCHIP BE LIABLE FOR ANY INDI-RECT, SPECIAL, PUNITIVE, INCIDENTAL OR CONSEQUEN-TIAL LOSS, DAMAGE, COST OR EXPENSE OF ANY KIND WHATSOEVER RELATED TO THE INFORMATION OR ITS USE, HOWEVER CAUSED, EVEN IF MICROCHIP HAS BEEN ADVISED OF THE POSSIBILITY OR THE DAMAGES ARE FORESEEABLE.
-TO THE FULLEST EXTENT ALLOWED BY LAW, MICROCHIP'S TOTAL LIABILITY ON ALL CLAIMS IN ANY WAY RELATED TO THE INFORMATION OR ITS USE WILL NOT EXCEED THE AMOUNT OF FEES, IF ANY, THAT YOU HAVE PAID DIRECTLY TO MICROCHIP FOR THE INFORMATION.
 Use of Microchip devices in life support and/or safety applications is entirely at the buyer's risk, and the buyer agrees to defend, indemnify and hold harmless Microchip from any and all damages, claims, suits, or expenses resulting from such use.
 No licenses are conveyed, implicitly or otherwise, under any Microchip intellectual property rights unless otherwise stated.